 We are sorry for any inconvenience this may cause and thank you for your understanding.
 We encourage you to check our site frequently for the latest updates to our services.

-The Canadian Conservation Institute (CCI) undertakes general surveys and technical assessments of facilities to identify risks to objects and collections, and can assist in resolving technical issues.
+The Canadian Conservation Institute (CCI) undertakes general surveys and technical assessments of facilities to identify risks to objects and collections.
+It also provides advice on capital projects and building plans and assists in resolving technical issues.

 What you need before starting

 There are four pages on the form.
 Page 1 (below) is your contact information, page 2 requires detailed information about your request, page 3 allows you to attach supporting documentation, and page 4 allows you to review your request before submitting it.

 Before starting to fill out this form, please ensure that you have all of the following information, which will be required on page 2 of the request form: